W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//uggc.png)

-It seems that we can login using the index page, by the description we know that we need to connect as admin, but if we try using admin as our username we get the following:
+It seems that we can login to the site using the index page, by the description we know that we need to connect as admin, but if we try using admin as our username we get the following:

 ![](assets//images//uggc_2.png)